EGA-archive/QC/docs/documentation.md

 ## `convert_cram_to_bam()`

-converts .cram files to .bam using samtools, if necessary.
+Converts .cram files to .bam using samtools, if necessary.

 ## `create_bam_index()`

-generates a BAM index (.bai) if not present.
+Generates a BAM index (.bai) if not present.

 ## `parse_bam_header()`
-extracts metadata from the BAM header (version, sort order, platform, sample, tools, assembly).
+Extracts metadata from the BAM header (version, sort order, platform, sample, tools, assembly).

 ## `calculate_stat_from_counter()`